 - Agglomeration impacts by shortening the journey times between cities, HS2 will bring firms and markets closer together.
 The clustering of firms could support enhanced knowledge sharing, a greater specialisation of staff resources and enhanced competition between suppliers. - Labour market impacts transport improvements can lower the cost and time associated with travelling to work.
-This can increase a person's willingness to work in a similar way to how an increase in wage might.
-Some benefits are also captured in the moving of jobs to more productive areas. - Correction of imperfect competition companies will be able to increase their production because of lower transport costs.
-This benefit specifically measures the additional value consumers attach to the product or service produced, over and above the cost savings to business.74
+This can increase a person's willingness to work in a similar way to how an increase

+69 HS2 Ltd, High Speed Two (HS2) Phase Two - Economic case advice for the Department for Transport, July 2017, Appendix 5, p75 in wage might.
+Some benefits are also captured in the moving of jobs to more productive areas.